 For this reason, you should work with an attorney who has experience handling marital property distribution cases and who will be aggressive in protecting your interests.

-As a parent who is going through a divorce, you want to ensure that you continue a healthy relationship with your child and have input in important decisions about the child’s education, medical care and other matters.
-An attorney can help you to hold on to these custody rights.
+As a parent who is going through a divorce, you want to ensure that you continue a healthy relationship with your child and have input in important decisions about the child’s education, medical care, and other matters.
+An attorney can help you to hold on to these child custody rights.

 In most cases, a parenting agreement can be reached that is approved by a court.
 Most people assume that the child will reside with one parent and visit the other parent, and while this is often true, there are many instances in which custody may be shared by the parents.
 However, if the parents cannot agree on these matters, a court may need to decide custody issues after a trial.